Celebrating the start of the Games

-The first theme is “Celebrating the Start of the Games”, which in April 2020 will kick off.
-The stage on which the performances will take place will feature different aspects of “integration and coexistence between western and eastern cultures and a comparison between the traditional and the modern” – a new cultural initiative that will remain as a legacy after the Games.
+The first theme is “Celebrating the Start of the Games”, which will kick off in April 2020.
+The stage on which the performances will take place will feature different aspects of “integration and coexistence between western and eastern cultures and a comparison between the traditional and the modern” – a new cultural initiative that which will be the legacy of the Tokyo 2020 Games.
 In this programme, one of Japan’s most famous Kabuki actors, Ichikawa Ebizo XI, and the Maestro Plácido Domingo will collaborate on stage together in Tokyo.

 Ichikawa Ebizo Ⅺ

 - It is an honour and a privilege to be given an opportunity to take part in this exciting performance celebrating the opening of the TOKYO 2020 NIPPON FESTIVAL.
 I’ve always believed that in addition to 2020 being a sports festival, it is also a great occasion to present the beauty and grandeur of Japanese culture to the world.
 Above all, we will attempt a new performance which combines kabuki and opera together with the world-renowned opera singer Plácido Domingo.
 Kabuki and opera may seem very different at first glance, but these performing arts have a lot of similarities, including their origins and historical backgrounds.
 I look forward to seeing what we will be able to create for the event.
 It is indeed my wish for many of you to join us in this special celebration in April 2020.